yoctoproject/poky/documentation/transitioning-to-a-custom-environment.rst

 .. note::

-   So you've finished the :doc:`brief-yoctoprojectqs/index` and glanced over the document :doc:`what-i-wish-id-known`, the latter contains important information learned from other users.
+   So you've finished the :doc:`/brief-yoctoprojectqs/index` and glanced over the document :doc:`/what-i-wish-id-known`, the latter contains important information learned from other users.
 You're well prepared.
 But now, as you are starting your own project, it isn't exactly straightforward what to do.
 And, the documentation is daunting.
 We've put together a few hints to